Recipe Pocket

 Step 7 - Incubate

-Once the yogurt is in the oven, leave it there undisturbed for 5 hours.
-After five hours, check to see if the yogurt has set while the bowl is still in the oven.
+Once the yogurt is in the oven, let it sit undisturbed for 5 hours.
+After this time, check to see if the yogurt has set by uncovering a small section of the bowl while it's still in the oven.

 Step 8 - Storage